 Mark will work with you to create something that reflects whatever vision you have in mind — he designs and creates each piece himself, using whatever precious gems and metals strike your fancy.
 Take a little time to check out the original artwork and cards by local artists and accessories as well.

-Also known as Windsor Bike and Sport, this place not only has a full service bike repair shop on the square, starting in spring 2018 they will be renting bikes for day use.
+This place not only has a full service bike repair shop on the square, starting in spring 2018 they will be renting bikes for day use.
 This is one of the top 100 bike shops in the USA, which means that they keep up on any trends, innovations, and new products on the market.

 For more ideas on what to do in Windsor, read 5 Fun Things To Do in Windsor.

 Looking for more fun things to do during your trip to Sonoma County?
 Take a look at the many outdoor activities to enjoy in the valleys, vineyards, coastline and Russian River areas of Sonoma County.